splunk/public-o11y-docs/admin/subscription-usage/apm-billing-usage-index.rst

 The subscription usage page displays the following information about your organization's usage:

 * The type of plan
+* The average usage and the percent of limit for the following aspects of Splunk APM.
+The average is also monthly billed value.
+Select the panel to see per-minute data.
+    * Hosts
+    * Containers
+    * Troubleshooting MetricSets
+    * Trace volume
+    * Monitoring MetricSets
 * The subscription limits for your subscription plan.
-This information is available when you select a tile on the subscription usage page.
-* The monthly billed value of each subscription limit.
-This information is available when you select a tile on the subscription usage page.
+Select a tile to access subscription limit information.

 .. note::